On the growth exponent of c-holomorphic functions with algebraic graphs: Introduction

 \section{Introduction}

-The main object we will be dealing with in this article are continuous functions defined on a given algebraic subset of a complex finite-dimensional vector space $M$ and having algebraic graphs.
+The main object we will be dealing with in this article are continuous functions with algebraic graphs, defined on a given algebraic subset of a complex finite-dimensional vector space $M$.
+Let us stress from the beginning that this is a much larger class than the usual class of regular functions (see Example \ref{przyklad} and Theorem \ref{3.4}).
+It seems that this particular class of functions has not been yet studied even though it is part of Remmert's larger class of c-holomorphic functions.

 To make the notation clearer, we will consider $M={\C}^m$ (anyway, everything here is invariant under linear isomorphisms).
 Our general aim is to present several effective results concerning this class of functions and thus we study their growth exponent and --- in a forthcoming paper --- also their \L ojasiewicz's exponents at infinity, the Nullstellensatz in this class.
 Actually, the class of functions we are interested in coincides with the class of c-holomorphic functions with algebraic graphs.
-When dealing with such functions we are bound to use purely geometric methods.
+C-holomorphic functions were introduced by R. Remmert in his work on proper projections of analytic sets as continuous functions on defined analytic sets and holomorphic at regular points.
+When dealing with such functions we are bound to use purely geometric methods, as they do not enjoy good enough differential or algebraic properties (compare e.g. \cite{D}).
+The class of c-holomorphic functions lies in between the class of strongly holomorphic functions (local restrictions of holomorphic functions in the ambient space) and Cartan's weakly holomorphic functions (functions defined and holomorphic in regular points, locally bounded near the singularities).

-It may be interesting to note that c-holomorphic functions with algebraic graphs can be treated as a kind of complex counterpart of the recently introduced \textit{regulous} functions \cite{FHMM} as well as in \cite{Kol}, in connection with the important results of \cite{K}.
+It may be interesting to note a kind of analogy between c-holomorphic functions with algebraic graphs and the recently introduced \textit{regulous} functions \cite{FHMM} as well as in \cite{Kol} (see also \cite{KolN}), in connection with the important results of \cite{K}.
+In essence, regulous functions are real rational functions that admit continuous extensions.
+Similarly, as shown in Theorem \ref{3.4}, c-holomorphic functions with algebraic graphs on an algebraic set are exactly continuous restrictions of rational functions.

+Our main results presented here include a general theorem concerning the generic injectivity of non-constant c-holomorphic functions on fibred analytic sets (Theorem \ref{genInj}), an estimate of the growth exponent at infinity of c-holomorphic functions with algebraic graph (Theorem \ref{oszacowanie} and Proposition \ref{rwn}), an algebraic graph theorem (Theorem \ref{3.4}), a general B\'ezout-type inequality (Theorem \ref{Bezout} and Theorem \ref{krzywa} for the case of curves) and a new sharp upper bound for the \L ojasiewicz exponent at infinity of a proper c-holomorphic mapping with algebraic graph (Theorem \ref{AB}).

 For the convenience of the reader we recall the definition of a c-holo\-morph\-ic mapping.
 Let $A\subset\om$ be an analytic subset of an open set $\om\subset{\C}^m$.